 wash your hands regularly

-do not kiss others (glandular fever is known as the kissing disease)
+do not kiss others

-do not share cups, cutlery or towels
+do not share cups or cutlery

 Glandular fever complications